Prestige oil spill: Cleanup

 In the subsequent months, thousands of volunteers joined the public company TRAGSA (the firm chosen by the regional government to deal with the cleanup) to help clean the affected coastline.
 The massive cleaning campaign was a success, recovering most portions of coastline from not only the effects of the oil spill but also the accumulated "regular" contamination.
-Galician activists founded the environmental movement Nunca Máis (Galician for Never Again), to denounce the passiveness of the conservative government regarding the disaster.
+Galician activists founded the environmental movement Nunca Máis (Galician for "Never Again"), to denounce the passiveness of the conservative government regarding the disaster.
 A year after the spill, Galicia had more Blue Flags for its beaches (an award for those beaches with the highest standards in the world) than in the previous years.

 In 2004, remotely operated vehicles (ROVs) like the one which originally explored the wreck of the RMS Titanic drilled small holes in the wreck and removed the remaining 13,000 m3 of cargo oil from the wreck, at 4000 meters below the sea surface.
 The ROVs also sealed cracks in the tanker's hull, and slowed the leakage to a trickle of 20 litres a day.
 In total, 20 e6USgal of oil were spilled.
 The oil was then pumped into large aluminium shuttles, specially manufactured for this salvage operation.
 The filled shuttles were then floated to the surface.
 The original plan to fill large bags with the oil proved to be too problematic and slow.
 After the oil removal was completed, a slurry rich in microbiologic agents was pumped into the hold to speed up the breakdown of any remaining oil.
 The total estimated cost of the operation was over €100 million.

 Aftermath

 Investigation

 The massive environmental and financial costs of the spill resulted in an inquiry into how a structurally deficient ship was able to travel out to sea.
 The Prestige had set sail from St. Petersburg, Russia, without being properly inspected.
 It traveled to the Atlantic via the shallow and vulnerable Baltic Sea.
-A previous captain in St. Petersburg, Esfraitos Kostazos, who complained to the owners about numerous structural deficiencies within the ship was rebuffed, later resigned in protest, and rather than repairing the defects, he was replaced with Mangouras.
+A previous captain in St. Petersburg, Esfraitos Kostazos, who complained to the owners about numerous structural deficiencies within the ship, was rebuffed and resigned in protest.
+Rather than repair the defects, the owners replaced him with Mangouras.

 The ownership of the Prestige was unclear, making it difficult to determine exactly who was responsible for the oil spill and exposing the difficulties in regulations posed by flags of convenience.